hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Me that disgrace, which I might e'er repent;
 >
-> Perhaps I should, if I'd not been appriz'd,
+> Perhaps I should, if I'd not been apprised,
 >
-> Have gone to some grand ball that's advertis'd,
+> Have gone to some grand ball that's advertised,
 >
-> And held at some unlicens'd house or place,
+> And held at some unlicensed house or place,
 >
-> And might have been imprison'd with disgrace.
+> And might have been imprisoned with disgrace.
 >
 > For want of knowledge, I must now confess,
 >
 > Against the laws I often did transgress;
 >
-> There's scarce a licens'd place in all the town,
+> There's scarce a licensed place in all the town,
 >
 > Not e'en those halls and taverns of renown,
 >
 > Where balls are frequent held, I must confess,
 >
-> 'Tis with surprize I see them all transgress;
+> It is with surprise I see them all transgress;
 >
 > And so do half the town without intent
 >
-> Of breaking thro' the act of Parliament
+> Of breaking through the act of Parliament
 >
 > For not one in a hundred, who now go
 >